chipsalliance/VeeRwolf/README.md

 ### Run RISC-V compliance tests

+**Note:** The following instructions are valid for version 1.0 of the RISC-V compliance tests.
+The target-specific support for SweRVolf has not yet been ported to newer versions.

 1. Build the simulation model, if that hasn't already been done, with `fusesoc run --target=sim --setup --build swervolf`
-2. Download the RISC-V compliance tests to the workspace with `git clone https://github.com/riscv/riscv-compliance`.
+2. Download the RISC-V compliance tests to the workspace with `git clone https://github.com/riscv/riscv-compliance --branch 1.0`.
 Your directory structure should now look like this:

         $WORKSPACE
         ├──build